Product

 Source: Influencer Marketing Hub

-As mentioned above, it’s important that your customers truly understand your service before signing up.
-If your solution doesn’t match their specific needs, they will end up wasting your resources and eventually churning.
+As mentioned above, it’s crucial that your customers genuinely understand your service before signing up.
+If your solution doesn’t match their specific needs, they will waste your resources and eventually churn.

-A trial is a great education tool and can help reduce this type of churn.
-Trials also build trust, and offering one can be the deciding factor in whether a customer chooses your service over another.
+A trial is a great educational tool that can help reduce this churn.
+Trials also build trust, and offering one can decide whether a customer chooses your service over another.

 Source: Track pod